AdobeDocs/experience-manager-document-security.en/help/using/installing-configuring-aemdsext.md

 ## Add a custom cover page to a document {#coverpage}

-A user can attempt to open the protected document on a machine which does not have an AEM Document Security for Microsoft Office plug-in installed.
+A user can attempt to open the protected document on a machine that does not have an AEM Document Security for Microsoft Office plug-in installed.
 Such machines cannot open the document.
 On such machines, you can display a cover page containing instructions to download AEM Document Security for Microsoft Office plug-in and other information.

 ### Before you configure a cover page {#before-you-configure-a-cover-page}

-* Take backup of the CommonResources.dll file.
+* Take a backup of the CommonResources.dll file.
 The default path is:

     * **(For 32-bit office on 32-bit machine)** C:\Program Files\Adobe\Adobe Experience Manager Forms\Document Security Extension